Softiiie/disjoint-realities/README.md

 ### Alternatives

 All Universes are of course not identical, hence why across them one may come across what can be called **Alternatives**<!-- NOT a reference to Mandela Catalogue! -->.<br>
-Alternatives can be organized in an uncountable amount of manners, although here they will be split into several categories [~~that I totally did not take from Dwarf Fortress (and its wiki) down to the description out of love for this game~~](https://dwarffortresswiki.org/index.php/DF2014:Quest#Quest_log):
+Alternatives can be organized in an uncountable amount of manners, although here they will be split into several categories [~~that I totally did not take from Dwarf Fortress (and its wiki) sometimes down to the description out of love for this game~~](https://dwarffortresswiki.org/index.php/DF2014:Quest#Quest_log):

 &nbsp;